Evolution: Creatio Ex Nihilio

 Evolution: Creatio Ex Nihilio is the first full-length album by Enochian Theory.
-It was released initially by their own independent label on 3 August 2009, and had a worldwide major label release by Mascot records on 27 September 2010.
+It was released initially by their independent label on 3 August 2009, and had a worldwide major label release by Mascot records on 27 September 2010.

 Conception

-Due to outside issues and influences the band needed to write and record a new album in a very short period of time.
+Due to outside issues and influences the band needed to write and record a new album in a very short period.
 As a result, the vocalist/songwriter Ben Harris-Hayes began writing in January 2008 and continued until March, when the band was sure they had enough material to proceed.

 To accommodate the short time frame, the songwriting process differed from their previous releases, with the vocalist composing all the music and main structures.
 Using specific music software packages and MIDI sequencing and samples to recreate a full band performance, Harris-Hayes could see how sections flowed and how they would sound with a full band playing the songs.

 The band then worked on these songs together, when they practiced three times a week at their Pyres of Mithrandire studio and rehearsal space.
 When they were sure that the songs would work as a three piece band, Harris-Hayes started working with The Lost Orchestra to compose and perform the album's orchestral pieces.

 With thirteen tracks written and ready to take into the studio, pre-production began at the beginning of July.